 So what does this have to do with woodworking tools you say?
 Glad you asked.

 While the professional woodworker too must resharpen the blades of his chisel and planes periodically, the sharper he can make them, the more wood he can cut between sharpening sessions, and the less time he expends sharpening and maintaining his tools, the more time and energy he can invest daily towards meeting his commitments and getting paid.
 On the other hand the blade of a plane, chisel, knife or adze that can’t be made very sharp, dulls quickly, is easily damaged, or takes a long time to sharpen impedes the progress of the professional’s efforts thereby reducing his income and potentially harming his reputation.
-It’s a simple calculation, but one most people, especially amateurs and scribes who do not face the same pressures as the professional woodworker, neglect to perform, partly because they are never called upon to assign a monetary value to the time expended sharpening tools, something professionals do everyday when preparing legally-binding bids and cost estimates.
+It’s a simple calculation, but one most people, especially amateurs, scribes and keyboard warriors who do not face the same pressures as the professional woodworker, neglect to perform, partly because they are never called upon to assign a monetary value to the time expended sharpening tools, something professionals do everyday when preparing legally-binding bids and cost estimates.

 These are by no means new expectations, but in a time when amperage is more important than sharpness, dull blades go into the garbage to be replaced by factory-sharpened new ones, and precision is built-into the machinery used, many professional craftsmen have forgotten them.

 The Japanese professional woodworkers I have worked with during my career spanning 45 years have been uncompromising regarding quality and schedule.
 And they are obsessed with sharpness.
 I’m convinced it’s in their DNA.
-This is the same DNA that for millennia have demanded Japanese blacksmiths to always make better, sharper tools.
+This is the same DNA that for millennia have compelled Japanese blacksmiths to always make better, sharper tools.

 A “professional-grade tool” therefore is one that will work long and hard for its master.
 It must become unusually sharp, retain that sharp edge for a long time, and be quicker and easier to sharpen than a screwdriver shaped like a chisel or a gasket scraper shaped like a plane blade.